 Ashfaqulla Khan: The Kakori Martyr

-Born on 22nd October 1900, in the district of Shahjahanpur, Uttar Pradesh, Ashfaqulla Khan grew up with the non-cooperation movement going on at the forefront, led by Mahatma Gandhi.
+This great freedom fighter of india was born on 22nd October 1900, in the district of Shahjahanpur, Uttar Pradesh, Ashfaqulla Khan grew up with the non-cooperation movement going on at the forefront, led by Mahatma Gandhi.
 Just when he was a young gentleman, Ashfaqulla Khan became acquainted with Ram Prasad Bismil.
 He was one of the main conspirators in the Chauri Chaura incident, which took place in Gorakhpur.

 He was a strong advocate of independence and wanted the British to leave India at any cost.
-Ashfaqulla Khan, a popular freedom fighter known for his true friendship with Bismil, was sentenced to death for the Kakori train robbery.
+Ashfaqulla Khan, a popular freedom fighter of India known for his true friendship with Bismil, was sentenced to death for the Kakori train robbery.
 It was popularly known as the Kakori Conspiracy of 1925.

 - Born: 22 October 1900, Shahjahanpur